 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

-- Weight loss during pregnancy may cause harm to the unborn baby.
-If you get pregnant while taking this drug or if you want to get pregnant, call your doctor right away.
+- This drug may cause harm to the unborn baby if you take it while you are pregnant.
+Weight loss during pregnancy may also cause harm to an unborn baby.
+If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.